Mission:

 E. A limit of one (1) employee designated by an employer as their representative shall sit on the Board at any time.

-A. The CRC should strive to have Board members who are representative of the organization’s stakeholders.
+A. CRC is expected to have Board members who are representative of the organization’s stakeholders.

-B. Board members should be committed to the success of the CRC mission.
+B. Board members are expected to be committed to the success of the CRC mission, for example, by participating in one or more committees or work groups.

-C. Board members should actively develop an understanding of the mission, ongoing activities, finances, business model and changes in the operating environment of the organization.
+C. Board members are expected to actively develop an understanding of the mission, ongoing activities, finances, business model and changes in the operating environment of the organization.

-D. Board members should value diversity and understand the role of broad participation and the importance of including diverse groups of people in the current and future success of the organization’s work.
+D. Board members are expected to value diversity and to understand the importance of broad participation and inclusion of diverse groups of people in the current and future success of the organization’s work.

 E. Board members are expected to demonstrate their personal stake in the organization through volunteering their time, assisting with raising external funds and making personal financial contributions to the organization as appropriate.